naragurgel/bepresent/TESTING.md

 | Windows 10         | Microsoft Edge | Windows 10   | 1920 x 946px  |
 | MAC BOOK           | Safari 12.1    | Mohave       | 1400 x 766px  |

+##Manual Testing

+**Manual Testing For Contact Form**
+- The submit button is working
+- The error mensage about the required fields appears if you submit a empty input
+- The error mensage appears if you submit a invalid email address
+- I tested the sucess message after submit all the correct inputs
+- No console errors
+- Looks good on mobile
+- Looks good on tablet
+- Looks good on desktop

 ## Bugs
 ### Unresolved